-Contact with a telephone device will be presumed if the employer leaves a message on the device, but there is no requirement to leave a message if the device does not have a feature that permits the calling party to cancel a greeting message by pressing a key and begin recording immediately.
-This shall constitute a refusal for purposes of ineligibility as described below.
+Officers are presumed to have accepted the overtime if they have signed up on the list and supervision has either contacted the employee at the facility or attempted contact at the phone number designated by the employee.
+Contact with a telephone device will be presumed if the employer leaves a message or attempts to leave a message on the device, but there is no requirement to leave a message if the device does not have a feature that permits the calling party to cancel a greeting message by pressing a key and begin recording immediately.
+Failing to report This shall constitute a refusal for purposes of ineligibility as described below, and the employee will be charged the hours offered.

-If an employee refuses overtime on two occasions within a quarter, he/she shall not be eligible to work voluntary overtime for the remainder of the quarter.
+If an employee refuses overtime on two three occasions within a quarter, he/she shall not be eligible to work voluntary overtime for the remainder of the quarter.